RuslanLizogub/mocha-chai-superagent-demo/README.md

 - Use clear error messages
 - Document complex logic

+### 6. API Client Pattern
+- One client per API resource
+- Consistent method naming (getAll, getById, create, update, delete)
+- Built-in validation and error handling
+- Reusable across test files

 ## 🔧 Extending the Framework

 ### Adding a new API
-1. Create a new PageObject class
+1. Create a new API client class extending BaseApiClient
 2. Add base URL to configuration
 3. Create tests for the new API

 ### Adding a new validation type
 1. Add a new method to `schemaValidations`
-2. Use in PageObjects
+2. Use in API clients
 3. Cover with tests

 ### Adding new utilities